ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 # Practicalities
 I received my assignment from my internship supervisor Frederick Bousson.
-The assignment was pretty open, so we came up with following design for the system:
-1. An Iot module on the RPI
-2. A backend that runs in the AWS cloud using either Java/Spring or Typescript/Node
-3. A frontend built with a framework of my own liking.

 Bas Moorkens was my mentor for the internship.
 He designed the high level architecture of the solution and then helped translate it into smaller blocks of work for me.
+We decided to setup the project using these 3 big components:

+1. An Iot module on the RPI.
+2. A serverless backend that runs in the AWS cloud using NodeJS.
+3. A frontend application built with the angular framework.

 We tweaked the architecture several times to account for lessons learned during the internship.
 We ended up using over 10 AWS services which over the course of the internship, made me develop a real interest in everything that is AWS and cloud related.
 Once you get the hang of serverless, the speed of setting up infrastructure is absolutely mind-blowing!